 By the way, I didn't get this information from the Ehn family.
-I heard it first from a curator of a museum in Montana who knows Morman myth and saw the pictures in my book.
-The family verified this was John's inspiration.
+I heard it first from a curator of a museum in Montana who knows Morman myths and saw the pictures of the site in my book.
+The family verified that these myths inspired John's work.